AXINLETTER/download-scripts/README.md

 and will save P16's test videos to the above path

+If you will run the script again later using the same output path, already downloaded files will be skipped

 You can interrupt any script at any time and resume the download afterwards

-If you will run the script again later using the same output path, already downloaded files will be skipped
+Partially downloaded files will be kept and resumed by wget in order to allow you to download big files in multiple goes

 _Note: These scripts will work for Linux and Mac.
 For Windows users a bash installation should work_